And now a word for our sponsors

 If Phase Two seems ambitious - and it certainly is pretty ambitious – it does at least seem reasonably achievable, both to consolidate in the short term, and to expand, in the medium term.
 But nevertheless it might also be still just a preliminary stage, in building up towards a still more long-term ambition: Phase Three.

 There is no guarantee that this next phase will happen.
-But the possibility is rsal; and here it is:
+But the possibility is real; and here it is:

 Here we have in mind those establishments – primarily but perhaps not exclusively the universities – that train the professional staff of the future in a knowledge base and a range of skills to equip them for work with people with complex needs.
 These institutions currently pay for specialist journals in their libraries, as a key part of what they can offer to students (and despite the very slow pace of publishing schedules.)

-In this version of the longer term 'business plan', the site then pays for itself - and for its expansion - through subscriptions from universities, giving their staff and students access to cutting edge information on a high priority concerns for many professional disciplines.
+In this version of the longer term 'business plan', the site then pays for itself - and for its continuing expansion - through subscriptions from universities, giving their staff and students access to cutting edge information on areas of high priority concern for many professional disciplines.

 For researchers, for example, the PIElink can be seen as a new kind of academic publishing (HERE).
 When publishing new research, the opportunity to explain and explore the findings with an active, engaged community of staff - the real 'end users' of research - would be invaluable, and far more meaningful as 'impact' than the citations of other researchers.